Paulmski/Discord-Bot/CONTRIBUTING.md

 Do not share this token with anyone or the public (think of it as an RSA private key).
 If it does get leaked, you can always regenerate a new token from the same menu.

 #### Token Association
-Create a file called `.env` in the src folder and assign the token as a String to a constant called `DISCORD_TOKEN`.
+Assign the token as a String to a constant called `DISCORD_TOKEN`.
 Example:
 ```python
 DISCORD_TOKEN = "v3RyR3A!diSCorDt0k3n1d"
 ```